-Gwynedd Archaeological Trust (GAT) was commissioned by Dwr Cymru to undertake an archaeological assessment of a proposed waste water treatment works at Seion, Gwynedd (NGR SH54556684; Figure 01).
-The location for the sewage works is currently a field of pasture located to the south of the village of Seion and to the immediate north of the Ty'n Ross Hotel.
-The proposed development will replace an existing septic tank with a waste water treatment works that will consist of an inlet channel with storm overflow, storm screen and a fully integral rotating biological contactor (RBC) along with access from the main road (Figure 02).
-The final effluent outfall from the works will discharge to the Nant y Garth via a newly installed final effluent outfall pipework.
+Gwynedd Archaeological Trust (GAT) was commissioned by Dwr Cymru Welsh Water (DCWW) to undertake an archaeological assessment of a proposed WwTW at Seion, Gwynedd (NGR SH54556684; Figure 01).
+The proposed location for the WwTW comprises a field of pasture, located to the south of the village of Seion and to the north of the Ty'n Ross Hotel.
+The proposed WwTW consists of an inlet, screen, septic tank and aeration reed bed along with a vehicular access from the main road (Figure 02).

+It is anticipated that the final effluent from the works will discharge to the Nant y Garth via a new outfall pipeline.
+The route of the proposed outfall pipeline has yet to be determined.